jcoona/Mint-Apple-Card-Import/README.md

 Use this tool to import your Apple Card transactions to [Mint Intuit.](https://www.mint.com/)

 ## Getting the Apple Card Transactions
-Using the Apple Wallet App, view your Card Balance and select the applicable Statement.
+Using the Apple Wallet App, [export](https://www.macworld.com/article/3515004/how-to-export-your-apple-card-monthly-transactions-in-csv-or-ofx-format.html) your statement using the CSV option.

-Select the bottom option, **Export Transactions**, and select **Comma Separated Values (CSV).**

 Save this somewhere on your iCloud Drive where you will be able to access this on your personal computer.